-Below are examples of vegetables and plants that grow well side by side, either because they deter aphids, attract pollinators, enrich the soil, attract pests away from the neighbor crop, or improve the flavor of the companion vegetable.
+Below are examples of vegetables and plants that grow well side by side, either because they deter aphids, attract bees, attract hummingbirds and other pollinators, enrich the soil, attract pests away from the neighbor crop, or improve the flavor of the companion vegetable.

 For instance, companion planting tomatoes with basil is said to improve the yield, attract whitefly away from the tomato plants, and may improve the flavor of the fruit.

 Equally, there are vegetables and flowers that you should avoid planting side by side.
 This may be because they compete for space, light, water, soil nutrients, or attract insects detrimental to the companion vegetables.